-If you’ve lost your safety deposit box, you’ve come to the right place.
-Whether your keys were lost or stolen, there are a few ways you can access your box and protect the valuables inside.
+If you’ve lost your safety deposit box key, you’ve come to the right place.
+Whether your key was lost or stolen, there are a few ways you can access your box and protect the valuables inside.

-So, what do you do if you’ve lost the key to your safety deposit box?
+So, what do you do if you’ve lost the key to your box?
+We’ll break down what to do, plus we’ll get into specifics of major banks' protocols.

 Do You Need To Be Worried If You Lose Your Safety Deposit Box Key?